Would you please send me an application and information packet about your program?

 If you are accepted to UVA, some of your coursework may be transferable for a PhD, but not for getting your Masters.

-To get a Masters you need 30 hours of graded courses TAKEN AT UVA and to get a PhD you need 38 hours of graded courses but some can be taken elsewhere (both degrees have other requirements, of course).
-What happens most often is that people get 8 credits of statistics and then they can get both masters and PhD from UVA.
-But sometimes someone who comes in with, say, 12 credits, applies all to the PhD and just doesn't bother to even get a Masters from UVA - it is not required to get the MA before the PhD.
+To get a Masters you need 30 hours of graded courses TAKEN AT UVA and to get a PhD you need 38 hours of graded courses but some can be taken elsewhere (both degrees have other course-specific requirements and milestones).
+Note that while some PhD students apply to receive their Masters on the way to receiving their PhD, it is not necessary--you may earn your PhD without having your Masters.

 Does your department offer any courses via the Internet?